Director - Lenny Nasatka

 Email - firstname.lastname@example.org

 Academy, formerly known as Travel Academy, is a program where older players can still experience soccer with out having to play on a travel team.
 The ultimate goal is to make every player better, and hopefully move them into the Travel Team program, however there will always be a place for those that just want to play locally as well.
-This program caters to players age 11 - 14.
+This program caters to players age 11 - 13.
 As part of the learning process, we will keep team sizes small and play on a smaller size field.
 This is to help players get more touches on the ball and improve their skills.
 There are rules and referees at this age group to help the players better learn the game.
-For questions about the program please email me.
-We look forward to seeing you on the field.

 Law 1 – Field of play –